-In its latest series of acquisitions, French luxury conglomerate Moet Hennessy Louis Vuitton has purchased a Caribbean property.
+French luxury conglomerate Moet Hennessy Louis Vuitton has purchased a Caribbean property in its latest series of acquisitions.
 Bought over from majority owner Adventurous Journeys Capital Partners (AJ Capital Partners) and others is the newest jewel in its luxury- hotel crown, seafront property in the island of Saint-Barthélemy.
 Located on one of its loveliest expanses, Flamands Beach, the Hotel St-Barth Isle de France is for the discerning eye that seeks the view of paradise.
 The isle that spans 25km² in the French West Indies has white sands and waters so blue; mesmerized are the ones that behold their view.

-Bathed in charms of vintage elegance, the pristine property comprises of forty rooms, suites & villas, that are each, individually decorated.
+Bathed in charms of vintage elegance, the pristine property comprises forty rooms, suites & villas that are each individually decorated.
 Enveloped in French- chic with subtle hues of sheer linens, the rooms waft in a natural luxury that complements the indigenous air of St. Barths.
 It also includes the luxurious Isle de France Spa and the resort’s signature restaurant, Las Case d’Isle.